Bodybuilding.com Store Articles Forum BodySpace

 Running or jogging is a great way to burn calories (approximately 100 calories for every mile ran), really works the cardio system, tones and shapes the legs and if your run uphill, attack those glutes too.
 Learn how to make a healthier YOU!

 Some people like to run while others like to walk.
-And often, those that run may soon find a better excuse to walk.
-Running or jogging is a great way to burn calories (approximately 100 calories for every mile ran), really works the cardio system, tones and shapes the legs and if your run uphill, attack those glutes too.
+And often, those who run may soon find a better excuse to walk.
+Running or jogging is a great way to burn calories (approximately 100 calories for every mile ran).
+It works the cardio system, tones and shapes the legs and if you run uphill, attack those glutes too.
 Not everyone is built to run pretty (like a gazelle) or pain free (knee pain, shin splints, muscle pulls, blisters, etc).
-Improper body mechanics, whether by lack of knowledge or due to bone and joint structure can lead to injury, pain, and discomfort?
+Improper body mechanics, whether by lack of knowledge or due to bone and joint structure can lead to injury, pain and discomfort.

 But if you approach running or jogging like any new sport it can be a wonderful addition to your arsenal of aerobic exercises.
-Now what do I mean by the approach?
+What do I mean by the approach?
 Simple - prepare, start out slow and steady, always ease into something new, don't be afraid to take a break and walk, stretch, and get plenty of rest before hitting the road or track again.
-And as the summer months approach make sure you drink plenty of water and never ever run during the hottest points of the day which are typically in the mid afternoon.
+As the summer months approach, make sure you drink plenty of water and never run during the hottest points of the day, typically in the mid afternoon.

 Quick and important side note: this article is written about running or jogging on a track.
-In most instances you can run with the peace of mind knowing that nothing is going to get in your way or run into you.
-You can really get into or lose yourself into the music that is playing through your headset.
+In most instances, you can run with the peace of mind knowing that nothing is going to get in your way or run into you.
+You can really get into it, or lose yourself in the music playing through your headset.
 This workout can also be done around your block.
-There is where the caution comes in!
-When running or jogging on the streets you must always be aware of your surroundings.
+That is where the caution comes in!
+When running or jogging on the streets, you must always be aware of your surroundings.
 Always have some form of identification on you in case something should happen.
 Cars will always win the war of space occupation!
-And unfortunately nowadays drivers always seem to be in a hurry.
+And unfortunately drivers always seem to be in a hurry.

 Hey, spring is finally here!
-And for us east coasters, thank God!
-Albeit, the temperature outside is 65 plus degrees, the frequent gusts of cold wind are a quick reminder of winter's not to recent departure.
+And for us East Coasters, thank God!
+Albeit, the temperature outside is 65-plus degrees, the frequent gusts of cold wind are a quick reminder of winter's not-too-recent departure.
 Instead of going to the gym for an aerobic workout I decided to drive to my local park and run some laps on the track.
 There was an abundance of people there today.
-Several groups of children playing soccer, your typical jogger carrying a walkman and running in brand new sneakers, a couple of people balancing themselves on roller blades, and a few bikers racing up and down trail ways.
-As I mention previously, it was my intention to run a couple of laps as soon as I got there but I found myself mesmerized by the brilliant sunlight and gaggle of activity.
+Several groups of children played soccer, your typical jogger in brand new sneakers carried a walkman, a couple of people balanced themselves on roller blades, and a few bikers raced up and down trailways.
+As I mentioned previously, it was my intention to run a couple of laps as soon as I got there but I found myself mesmerized by the brilliant sunlight and gaggle of activity.
 When I finally made my way down the bleacher stairs I decided to run with a little bit of creativity.
 Here is my new program.

 Program - 10 Laps - (Described here for the novice runner/jogger)